Monument Hill & Kreische Brewery State Historic Sites

 A unique Painted Churches Tour is available to the south of the park in the countryside toward Schulenberg and Flatonia, featuring authentic 19th-century European style churches from German, Czech, and other similar cultures.
 Printed information is available from the park office or from the Schulenberg Chamber of Commerce.

-The communities of Round Top and Winedale are nearby, with German and English 19th century museums and buildings available for viewing.
+The communities of Round Top and Winedale are nearby.
+They feature German and English 19th century museums and buildings.
 Washington-on-the-Brazos State Historic Site is within driving distance, with a common theme of Texas Independence.